xxc3nsoredxx/xxc3nsoredxx/README.md

 My main distro of choice these days is Gentoo.
 I've ran it on two different laptops for nearly 5 years now I think and plan on sticking with it for the foreseeable future.
 Manually configuring the kernel and controlling package compilation with USE flags to include only the features I need fits my DIY aesthetic perfectly.
-Unsurprisingly perhaps, a lot of my work revolves around Linux.
+Unsurprisingly perhaps, a lot of my work you can find on here revolves around Linux.